Bruce Sassmann

 Bruce Sassmann (born August 11, 1950) is an American politician and businessman serving as a member of the Missouri House of Representatives from the 62nd district.
 Elected in November 2020, he assumed office on January 6, 2021.
-Redistricting in 2022 placed his home in the new 61st district, so he ran for reelection there.
+Redistricting in 2022 placed his home in the new 61st district, so he ran for re-election there.

 Early life and education

 Sassmann was born in Washington, Missouri in 1950.
-After graduating from Bland High School in 1968, he earned a Bachelor of Science degree in education from Missouri State University and an Associate of Science in funeral funeral service from St. Louis Community College–Forest Park.
+After graduating from Bland High School in 1968, he earned a Bachelor of Science degree in education from Missouri State University and an Associate of Science in funeral service from St. Louis Community College–Forest Park.

 Career

-Outside of politics, Sassmann operated his family's funeral businesses.
-He is also a landlord.
+Sassmann operates his family's funeral businesses and is a landlord.

+Missouri House of Representatives

 Sassmann was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.

+In 2025, Sassmann passed legislation to ban the sale of certain invasive species in Missouri nurseries: climbing euonymus, Japanese honeysuckle, lespedeza cuneata, perilla mint, burning bush and Callery pear.